NachoPal/xcm-x-bridges/README.md

 # CLI

-A Comand Line Interface is available to run the samples.
-The command has the following format:
+A Comand Line Interface with the following format is available to run the samples:

 ```
   yarn dev <MESSAGING> <TARGET> [OPTIONS] <XCM> [OPTIONS]